 - Suppress Persistent Background Noise: Moderate or Disable

 - Suppress Intermittent Background Noise: Moderate or Disable

 - Echo cancellation: Auto

-Join a meeting to test if your microphone works now.
+Join a meeting to test if your microphone works on Zoom.
 If you see the microphone icon with a red line in the bottom bar, it’s muted, and you need to click the icon to unmute it before other participants can hear you.
 If the mic-not-working problem remains, please check out the last fix.